Azure bandwidth & egress pricing

 ›

 Azure groups regions into three pricing zones for outbound bandwidth.
-Zone 1 includes US, Canada, EU, UK, France, Switzerland, Norway and Australia, with the lowest rates ($0.087/GB starting).
-Zone 2 includes Asia Pacific (Japan, Singapore, India, Korea), with mid-range rates.
-Zone 3 includes South America, Africa, and Middle East, with the highest rates.
-Each zone has its own tiered pricing structure.
+Zone 1 includes US, Canada, EU, UK, France, Switzerland and Norway, with the lowest rates ($0.087/GB starting).
+Zone 2 includes Asia Pacific (Japan, Singapore, India, Korea) and Australia, with mid-range rates ($0.12/GB starting).
+Zone 3 includes South America, Africa, and Middle East, with the highest rates ($0.181/GB starting).
+All zones share the same tier bands: first 10 TB, next 40 TB, next 100 TB, over 150 TB.

 Q.03Is Azure cheaper than AWS for egress?